pablosalvador10/gbb-ai-llm-slm-evaluation-framework/README.md

 AZURE_AI_STUDIO_PROJECT_NAME=""
 ```

-Please replace the placeholders with your actual Azure OpenAI and Azure AI Studio configuration details:
+Please replace the placeholders with your actual Azure OpenAI and Azure AI Foundry configuration details:

 - `AZURE_AOAI_API_KEY`: Your Azure OpenAI API key.
 You can obtain this from the Azure OpenAI service.
 - `AZURE_AOAI_COMPLETION_MODEL_DEPLOYMENT_ID`: The deployment ID for your Azure OpenAI model.